sdc-china/IDA-doc/_posts/2018-03-11-test-group-command-management.md

 1. Click the **Edit** button on the right of the suite name.

-2. Click the ![][test_case_step_add_button] button in the operation column of the case step list table where you want to reuse a group command.
+2. Click the ![][test_case_step_add_button] button in the right-click context menu of the case step list table where you want to reuse a group command.

 3. Fill out the add case step form according to the table below.